 After completing your placement exam, you will meet with an advisor to register for classes and make plans for the upcoming semester.
 If you have any questions, please contact the Office of Admissions at firstname.lastname@example.org or 516.686.7444.

-Your acceptance letter should have included the name and phone number of your academic advisor, who will assist you in choosing your classes for the first semester.
+International Graduate Students: Your acceptance letter should include the name and phone number of your academic advisor, who will assist you in choosing your classes for the first semester.
 It's important that you contact your advisor as soon as you get to campus.
 If you did not receive the name of an advisor on your acceptance letter, please contact email@example.com.

 International students are required to check in with the Office of International Education prior to registering for classes.
 You must bring your I-20, passport, visa, and I-94 card to the meeting.